 Slot Machine History

-Slot machine history began when, in 1887, a mechanical engineer named Charles Fey in San Francisco invented the first Slot machine.
-The machines were handmade and Fey arranged for them to be placed in bars and small gambling halls, charging 50 percent of the take as the rental fee
+Slot machine history began in 1887, when a mechanical engineer in San Francisco invented the first Slot machine.
+This was Charles Fey.
+These slot machines were handmade and Fey arranged for them to be placed in bars and small gambling halls.
+Fey charged 50 percent of the take as the rental fee.

-Charles Fey?s original machines consisted of simple symbols such as bells, stars, playing card images and horseshoes, and were dubbed the “Liberty Bells.”
-Without knowing it, Charles Fey created slot machine history by revolutionizing the early casino industry with this simple game.
+Charles Fey’s original machines consisted of simple symbols such as bells, stars, playing card images and horseshoes.
+These were dubbed the “Liberty Bells.”
+Without knowing it, Charles Fey created slot machine history.
+Charles Fey changed the casino floor forever with his introduction of this simple game.

-The Liberty Bell Saloon and Restaurant in Reno, Nevada still holds the original Liberty Bell machine.
-It would award reel spinners a maximum 20-coin profit for hitting the right combination.
-Soon after its introduction, inveterate gamers agreed that Slot machines would be “the next big thing.”
+You will find the original Liberty Bell Slot Machine at the Liberty Bell Saloon and Restaurant in Reno, Nevada.
+Players of the slot reels would receive a maximum 20-coin profit for hitting the right combination.
+The slot machine was a huge success from day one.
+Top gamblers of the day agreed that Slot machines would be “the next big thing.”

-In 1907, Charles Fey became partners with the Mills Novelty Company and began to produce a line of new slot machines; the first was the Mills Liberty Bell.
-In 1910 or 1911, the Mills Company created the very first fruit-symbol machine, which it named the “Operator Bell.”
-Early machines were made of cast iron; making them difficult to carry from casino to casino, so in 1915 the first wood-cabinet Slots were seen.
+In 1907, Charles Fey became partners with the Mills Novelty Company.
+TOgether they began to produce a line of new slot machines.
+The first was the Mills Liberty Bell.
+In 1910 or 1911, the Mills Company created the very first fruit-symbol machine.
+This was named the “Operator Bell.”
+Early machines were made of cast iron.
+This made them difficult to carry from casino to casino.
+As a result of this weight issue, the first wood-cabinet Slots were seen in 1915.
 The lighter material made it easier for Fey and the Mills firm to deliver the machines to various locations.

-The Mills firm soon branched out and, using both mechanical and marketing genius, created more interesting Slot machines for intrigued players.
-In the 1930s, it worked on different designs for different machines, creating a whole range of “themed” Slots.
-These colorful, eye-catching, even slightly wacky machines attracted entirely new legions of players, and the 1930s and 1940s history witnessed a veritable slot machine boom throughout the United States.
+The Mills firm soon branched out.
+Using both mechanical and marketing genius, they created more interesting Slot machines for intrigued players.
+In the 1930s, they worked on different designs for different machines, creating a whole range of “themed” Slots.
+These colorful, eye-catching, even slightly wacky machines attracted entirely new legions of players.
+The result of this is that 1930s and 1940s history witnessed a veritable slot machine boom throughout the United States.

-It is said that Slot machines were first used in the larger, corporate casinos to keep wives entertained while their husbands, the high rollers, would hit the tables.
-To the casino owners’ surprise, however, Slot profits climbed higher than that of the table games; today, Slots are the prime moneymakers for casinos, making up to 70% of some casinos? income.
+It is said that Slot machines were first used in the larger, corporate casinos to keep wives entertained.
+This was while their husbands, the high rollers, would hit the tables.
+To the casino owners’ surprise, however, Slot profits climbed higher than that of the table games.
+Today, Slots are the prime moneymakers for casinos, making up to 70% of some casinos’ income.

-The best numbers suggest that Slot machines account for upwards of $300 million in cool casino profit, primarily from the nickel and quarter machines that attract the most players.
-Slot machine history has evolved from Charles Fey?s original cast-iron behemoth of the 1880s to today’s colorful, noisily entertaining, solid-state slot games.
-This supremely profitable entertainment machine has earned much of the credit for turning 20th- and 21st-century casinos into highly corporate giants.
+The best numbers suggest that Slot machines account for well over $300 million in cool casino profit.
+This comes primarily from the nickel and quarter machines.
+It comes as no surprize because these machines attract the most players.
+Slot machine history has evolved from Charles Fey’s original cast-iron behemoth of the 1880s.
+Now we find today’s colorful, noisily entertaining, solid-state slot games.
+This supremely profitable entertainment machine has earned much of the credit for turning 20th and 21st century casinos into huge corporate giants.